OliveiraHermogenes/populus-viewer/README.md

 - Typing notifications
 - Room invitations
 - Synchronized reading positions across devices
-- Single Sign On (via Google, university, or another SSO provider), given a matrix server that supports it
+- Single Sign On (via Google, university, or another SSO provider), given a Matrix server that supports it

 If there's a feature supported by Matrix that you think would make for a better social annotation experience, please open an issue or a PR!

 Populus' annotations are stored on your Matrix server in a format compatible with the [w3c Web Annotation Data Model](https://www.w3.org/TR/annotation-model/).
-The details are documented in a couple of related matrix spec proposals:
+The details are documented in a couple of related Matrix spec proposals:

 * [MSC3775: Markup Locations for Audiovisual Media](https://github.com/matrix-org/matrix-spec-proposals/pull/3775)
 * [MSC3752: Markup locations for text](https://github.com/matrix-org/matrix-spec-proposals/pull/3752)